SanjayVishwa2502/Predictive-Maintenance/frontend/PHASE_3.7_DASHBOARD_IMPLEMENTATION_PLAN.md

 - Provides web interface for all predictive maintenance operations
 - Integrates GAN (data generation), ML (predictions), LLM (explanations)
 - Enables new machine onboarding via wizard interface
+- **CRITICAL:** Monitors ONE active machine at a time (not fleet-wide - only one machine runs simultaneously)
-- Displays real-time predictions for entire fleet (26 machines)
+- Displays real-time sensor data and predictions for selected machine
 - Generates maintenance reports with AI explanations

 **Deliverables:**